troglobit/troglobit.github.io/_posts/2016-07-02-redirecting-tcp-udp-ports-for-fun-and-profit.markdown

 There were several alternatives, but since my target was embedded with limited amount of RAM and flash I wanted something really small.
 So the best fit turned out to be [redir][2], which unfortunately only could handle TCP connections.
-This is what led med to write [uredir][3] to complement `redir`.
-Eventually I ended up adoptiing `redir` as well and managed to give them about the same look and feel.
+This is what led me to write [uredir][3] to complement `redir`.
+Eventually I ended up adoptiing `redir` as well, which meant giving it a bit of a facelift and to give them both the same look and feel.

 Currently they are two separate applications, which in some use-cases can be beneficial (small size), but I may in the future transplant the